poets-ai/elegy/README.md

 <details>
 <summary>Show</summary>

-To use Haiku do the following:
+To use Haiku with Elegy do the following:

 * Create a `forward` function.
 * Create a `TransformedWithState` object by feeding `forward` to `hk.transform_with_state`.
 * Pass your `TransformedWithState`  to `Model`.

-You can also optionally create your own `hk.Module` if needed.
+You can also optionally create your own `hk.Module` and use it in `forward` if needed.
 Putting everything together should look like this:

 ```python
 import jax